bookofproofs/bookofproofs.github.io/_sources/history/16th-century/ferrari.md

 title: Ferrari, Lodovico
 born: 1522
 died: 1565
-keywords: Ferrari, Quartic Equation, Cattle Problem, Modular Arithmetic, Euclidean/Non-Euclidean Geometry, Probability Theory, Quintic Equation
+keywords: lodovico ferrari,ferrari
-description: Ferrari was an Italian scholar who solved the difficult intractable math problem of the quartic equation and the Cattle Problem of Archimedes, proposed modular arithmetic, studied probabilities, and developed methods of geometric analysis, including Euclidean and non-Euclidean geometry, and the Problem of Apollonius.
+description: Ferrari was an Italian scholar who started as Cardan's secretary and went on to devise the solution of the quartic equation.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---